zzulueta/mslearn-ai-agents/Instructions/03c-use-agent-tools-with-mcp.md

 In this task, you'll connect to a remote MCP server, prepare the AI agent, and run a user prompt.

+1. Enter the following command to edit the code file that has been provided:

+    ```
+   code client.py
+    ```

+    The file is opened in the code editor.

 1. Find the comment **Add references** and add the following code to import the classes:

     ```python